ssimonlp/Beerly/README.md

 for example if you are looking for a bar that serve Karmeliet just look it up in beerly and it will show you a map that show all the bar around you that serve Karmeliet.

-# installation Guide
+# Installation Guide

-To install and test our awesome project in local :
+To install and try our awesome project in local :

 $ git clone https://github.com/Crysicia/THP-Movies.git
 $ cd THP-Movie
 $ bundle install
 $ rails db:create
+$ rake db:seed RAILS_ENV=test

 Run it like this :
 $ rails s

 Then you can go to :
 $ localhost:3000

+## how does it work

+To make our project work on rails we used differents gems :

+-**devise** manage the users and managers identifications and connexion.

+-**geocoder** Geocalise the user after  he searched for a beer and return his latitude and longitude for the map to work

+-**mailjet** is used to send mail to our users after their created their account.

+-**omniauth** allow the user to connect to beerly by his Facebook or google account.